 Extension: Perceived social norms and intuitive true self belief

 In our extension, we found support for the idea that perceived social norms were positively correlated with both morality and true self attributions.
-The associations with perceived social norms help bridge the theoretical and methodological shift between the two studies in the target target, the absolute morality depicted in Study 1 with clear positive and negative changes, compared with the relativistic morality depending on political views in Study 2.
+The associations with perceived social norms help bridge the theoretical and methodological shift between the two studies in the target article, the absolute morality depicted in Study 1 with clear positive and negative changes, compared with the relativistic morality depending on political views in Study 2.

 Our results aligned with work suggesting that true self is more strongly reflected in moral changes than in other conventional or personal changes because of the commonly shared nature of morality (Lefebvre & Krettenauer, 2020).
 Our extensions were preliminary and exploratory, yet our findings suggest that perceived social norms may play a role in true self attribution, which is somewhat paradoxical, raising the question of how people process the meaning of “true” in “true-self”.
 If laypersons take “true” to mean “be yourself” then this would seem to mean to be about authenticity and staying true to one’s own direction, honoring the expression of one’s self over and possibly against perceived social norms because it highlights the core part of one’s identity.
 Our findings suggest otherwise, that the morally good behavior we lead is prone to serve on a pragmatic side of societal consideration instead of a self-enhancing view.
 The phenomenon of true self as being moral could be interpreted as serving a functional social role to support socially acceptable behaviors in social interaction, promoting good behaviors for human coexistence to control our urges to act in a socially unacceptable way.